Guy Lagneau: Later years

-Lagneau was asked by Jean Millier to review the urban plans for Abidjan, Côte d'Ivoire in 1960.
+Lagneau was asked by Jean Millier to review the urban plans for Abidjan, Ivory Coast in 1960.

 Lagneau acted as an advisor to the Institute of Urban Planning and Development of the Paris Region, helping prepare master plans for creation of new towns between 1962 and 1965.

-In designing the seat of the new department of Essonne, he was influenced by what he had seen in the planned city of Brasilia.
+In designing the seat of the new department of Essonne, he was influenced by what he had seen in the planned city of Brasília.
 Thus he proposed a large body of water with the prefect's office in the center, flanked on each side by the courthouse and departmental Assembly.
-Inspired by the Japanese architect Kenzo Tange, who designed a city build on blocks to allow free movement on the ground and easy installation of equipment, Lagneau decided to place the administrative buildings on pillars.
+Inspired by the Japanese architect Kenzo Tange, who designed a city built on blocks to allow free movement on the ground and easy installation of equipment, Lagneau decided to place the administrative buildings on pillars.

 However, these plans were modified due to their cost.
 The buildings were arranged according to his plan, but were placed on the ground.
 Lagneau was unhappy but was forced to accept the decision.

 Lagneau, was architect of the Prefecture and the Palace of Justice of Évry, Essonne with Michel Weill and Jean Dimitrijevic in 1975.

 In the late 1970s he designed the 120,000 m2 Quatre-Temps shopping center in La Défense, a business district of Paris, which opened in 1981.
 It was the biggest commercial centre in Europe at the time, and transformed the district.

 The Quatre-Temps reflects the values of lightness, sophistication and flexibility.